-- Simple: built around a single concept for modeling data: the relation or table. - A relational database is a collection of relations. - Each relation is a table with rows and columns. - An RDBMS can manage many databases at once. - Supports high-level programming language (SQL)

-- Limited but useful set of operations.

-• Has elegant mathematical theory behind it.
+- Simple: built around a single concept for modeling data: the relation or table. - A relational database is a collection of relations. - Each relation is a table with rows and columns. - An RDBMS can manage many databases at once. - Supports high-level programming language (SQL) (SQL) (anguage Similar but useful set of operations. - Has elegant mathematical theory behind it.